 Thinking in terms of pain points first can feel counterintuitive.
 After all, you’re selling a solution, right?

-That’s true, but in the end your customers will only be interested in your solution if they can see how it will address their pain points.
-When you create content centered around pain points, you engage customers by making them feel understood.
+That’s true, but in the end, your customers will only take an interest in your solution if they can see how it will address their problems.
+When you center content around pain points, you engage customers by making them feel understood.

-This kind of connection is critical in the SaaS industry where customers do research online and almost always can find several brands who provide the type of solution they’re seeking.
-Showing that you truly understand your potential customer’s experience will undoubtedly help you stand out in a crowded market.
+SaaS customers do tons of research online and almost always find several brands that provide the type of solution they’re seeking.
+Showing that you truly understand your potential customer’s experience will help you stand out in a crowded market.

-- Secure Protocols – Your website should always default to a secure HTTPS version for the best ranking results.
+- Secure protocols: Your website should always default to a secure HTTPS version.

 Backlinks are links from other websites to your content.
-They play an important role in SEO for SaaS because ranking algorithm’s look to them as a sign of authority.
+These links play an important role in SEO for SaaS because ranking algorithms look to them as a sign of authority.

 The thing is, they’re not that easy to earn.
-In order to do it, you really have to play the content marketing long game.
+To do it, you really have to play the content marketing long game.

 When you consistently create high-value, shareable content, it earns more traffic and visibility.
-Over time, it is shared more and your backlink volume will grow.
+Over time, more readers share it, and your backlink volume grows.